 Well, I am a fan of the TED platform, I have watched quite a lot Talks and I was pretty excited by this invitation.
 Actually, as Will Stephen perfectly described it on his awesome in every word TEDx Talk,

 So, without much free time I dived into an intense process of preparing something interesting and hopefully valuable.

-The video will soon be available to watch, but I also wanted to share with you a few personal notes from this amazing experience I had.
+The video is at the end of the post, but I also wanted to share with you a few personal notes from this amazing experience I had.